We’ll help you track down the best finance deal for your HMO rental property

 Landlords charge each tenant for their use of the space.
 Depending on the building’s layout, they normally ask for a rental fee per room or per section of the property.
 To make things simpler for their tenants, HMO landlords will normally pay the property’s utility bills out of the rental ‘pot’ and account for these costs in their rental prices.

 Sometimes, HMOs are referred to as multi-let properties.
 A multi-let can be classed as an HMO, but it will depend on whether it meets the appropriate criteria as set out by its local authority.

 Do I need a license to set up an HMO?

-To prove that your HMO meets acceptable standards, you may need to apply for an HMO license from your local authority.
+To prove that your HMO meets acceptable standards, you may need to apply for an HMO licence from your local authority.

-An HMO license will definitely be required if:
+An HMO licence will definitely be required if: